Davysongs/transcribe/TRANSCRIPTION_FIXES_SUMMARY.md

 - For files > 200MB using local methods: Chunking recommended for memory efficiency
 - Failed chunks will be marked as `[TRANSCRIPTION FAILED FOR Xs SEGMENT]` in output
 - All output formats (TXT, SRT, VTT, JSON) will be generated with timing preserved
+- **NEW**: When ffmpeg is missing, binary chunking will be used automatically
+- **NEW**: The app now works even without audio processing dependencies

 ## Environment Variables